AbdullahButt2611/BakeryWebsite/README.md

 - [Bootstrap](https://getbootstrap.com/docs/4.0/getting-started/introduction/) CDN, for applying the design.
 - [Font Awesome Icons](https://fontawesome.com/icons) Kit for using the icons.
 - [Fav Icon](https://favicon.io/favicon-converter/) Converter, forconverting the image into the favicon.
+- [Niconne Font](https://fonts.google.com/specimen/Niconne?subset=tamil) ha been used for the hero texts of the website.
+- [Teko Font](https://fonts.google.com/specimen/Teko?query=Teko) has been used to simple text displayed on the website.
 <br><br>

 ## Demo